 The capitalization method works really well for businesses with steady, predictable earnings.
 Nothing like a cash cow business to cut you a handsome paycheck every month.
 Life is good.

 Valuation of a business by discounting its cash flow

-For the rest of us there is the discounting valuation method: first, you forecast the business income some time into the future, usually a number of years.
+For the rest of us there is the discounting valuation method.
+It works like this: first, you forecast the business income some time into the future, usually a number of years.
 Next, you figure out the discount rate which captures the risk of getting this income on time and in full measure.